 Look, my take is what I said earlier.

-That we have a guy that had been to the White House nearly 400 times since Obama's been president, met with the president nearly fifty times, uh on tape, orchestrating a massive, well funded through the Clinton campaign voter fraud uh effort.
+Trump is right to say he wouldn't concede, especially in light of what we learned from Project Veritas this week, that we have a guy that had been to the White House nearly 400 times since Obama's been president, met with the president nearly 50 times on tape, orchestrating a massive, well-funded through the Clinton campaign voter fraud effort.

 Why should anybody accept it at this particular point?